pawel-wlodarski/ksef-php-client/README.md

     range(1, 100)
 );

-// For sending invoices as DTOs use OpenRequest DTO or array
+// For sending invoices as DTOs use OpenAndSendRequest DTO or array
-// For sending invoices as XMLs use OpenXmlRequest DTO
+// For sending invoices as XMLs use OpenAndSendXmlRequest DTO
-// For sending invoices as ZIP use OpenZipRequest DTO
+// For sending invoices as ZIP use OpenAndSendZipRequest DTO
 $openResponse = $client->sessions()->batch()->openAndSend([
     'formCode' => 'FA (3)',
     'faktury' => $faktury